Air Quality Sensors Guide: Basics, Uses, and How They Improve Indoor Air Monitoring

 Why Air Quality Sensors Matter Today

-Air pollution is recognized globally as an environmental and public health concern.
-While outdoor air pollution often receives attention, indoor air pollution can also significantly affect health and comfort.
-Air quality sensors help identify pollutants that may accumulate inside buildings.
+Air pollution is a major environmental and public health concern worldwide.
+While outdoor pollution is often highlighted, indoor air pollution can also significantly impact health and comfort.
+Air quality sensors help identify harmful pollutants within indoor spaces.

 • Poor ventilation systems